jianlin-cheng/DeepComplex2/README.md

 # DeepComplex2
-A gradient descent based approach to generate complex structures using inter chain residue-residue contacts
+Distance-based methods to generate complex structures using inter chain residue-residue contacts

 **(1) Download the code (short path is recommended)**